YAL TROPICANA LODGE CAIRNS:

-YAL Tropicana Lodge Cairns is a 60 bed residential facility including seven wheelchair accessible rooms.
-There is also three fully self-contained house parents retreats and four transitional family units located on Martyn Street, set amidst 2 acres of tropical lawns and lush gardens.
+YAL Tropicana Lodge Cairns is a 54 bed residential facility including seven wheelchair accessible rooms.
+There is also three fully self-contained transitional family units located on Martyn Street, set amidst 2 acres of tropical lawns and lush gardens.

-Student rooms feature 2 comfortable single beds, digital TV, air conditioning, ensuites, study desks, ample storage space.
+Student rooms feature 2 comfortable single beds, modern ensuite, study desks with 2 all-in-one computers, 32" digital TV, air conditioning, ceiling fans, small fridge, iron and an ironing board, and ample storage space.

-Laundry facilities included 4 Maytag commercial washers and 4 Maytag commercial gas dryers.
+Laundry facilities included 4 Primus commercial washers and gas dryers.

-- Student lounge - rear screen projector with projector screen, DVD player and DVD's.
+- Movie Theatre - Full HD projector with projector screen, DVD player and DVD's.